 Types of Headache

-There are over 150 types of headaches.
+There are over 150 types of headache disorders.
 Some of these are primary, meaning that they occur independently of any other medical condition.
 Others are secondary, meaning that they result from another disease, including:

 - Sinus problems

 To simplify matters, we will focus on four of the most common types of headache: tension-type headaches, migraines, cluster headaches, and medication overuse headaches.